Liquid-solid friction on crystalline surfaces: a perspective: Experimental techniques

 \subsection{Transport measurement}

-Transport enhancement is a very natural way to measure slippage and was therefore one of the first techniques successfully used for this purpose \cite{churaev1984slippage}.
-For example, the mass flux through a cylindrical channel has a strong dependency on slip as follows : where $\eta$ is the liquid viscosity, $R$ and $L$ the channel's radius and length.
+Transport enhancement (\textit{cf.} Figure \ref{friction_techniques_resume} \textbf{a-c}) is a very natural way to measure slippage and was therefore one of the first techniques successfully used for this purpose \cite{churaev1984slippage}.
+For example, the mass flux through a cylindrical channel strongly depends on slip as follows : where $\eta$ is the liquid viscosity, $R$ and $L$ the channel's radius and length.
 To ensure a measurable slip-induced flow enhancement $4b/R$, one needs $R \sim b$ which is typically nanometric for water.
 To realize such nanometric confinement one can fabricate a nanoporous material and measure its permeability averaged over thousands of channels.
 An estimation of porosity then allows to infer liquid-solid friction.
 In the following, we will use the seminal example of carbon nanotubes (CNT).
-Permeability measurements on CNT membranes have brought the first hints of the now ultra-low water friction in small-diameter carbon nanotubes \cite{majumder2005enhanced,holt2006fast}.
+Permeability measurements on CNT membranes have brought the first hints of ultra-low water friction \cite{majumder2005enhanced,holt2006fast} and attracted a considerable interest in the field.
 Experiments in such membranes however raise legitimate questions: How to evaluate the active surface area or avoid leaks ?
 Is there any cross-talk between these closely packed tubes or are there independent?
 Moreover, contamination by a linking agent or the catalyst used for nanotube growth has been reported to hinder measurements.
-The considerable scattering of carbon nanotube membrane permeability shown in Figure \ref{figure_CNT} underlines the need for single-channel experiments.
+The considerable scatter of CNT membrane permeability has required single-channel experiments which are the object of the next discussion.

-Such single-channel mass transport measurements were first realized in glass capillary tubes \cite{churaev1984slippage}.
-In this work, the authors have shown a permeability enhancement when a hydrophobic layer was coated on the glass surface.
-The authors then interpreted this as an enhancement of slippage.
+\paragraph*{Carbon nanotube friction} Following the reports of ultra low friction in carbon nanotube membranes \cite{majumder2005enhanced,holt2006fast,majumder_mass_2011}, huge efforts were devoted to the study of water confined in carbon nanotubes and especially to the friction of water on the inner tube's wall.
+We summarize the most important results on Figure \ref{figure_CNT} \textbf{d}, focusing in particular on the better controlled experiments : those on single nanotubes.
+For the sake of comparison, the results of Holt \textit{et al.} \cite{holt2006fast} on CNT membranes ($b\sim 1$ $\mu$m) is shown as a grey dot on panel \textbf{d}.

+\paragraph*{Tube filling dynamics} The single-tube permeability was first measured for very thin ($R < 1$ nm) nanotubes deposited on a silicon wafer by Qin \textit{et al.} \cite{qin2011measurement} (\textit{cf.} Figure \ref{figure_CNT} \textbf{b}).
+The tube can be opened by a high current between the left electrodes (FET 1).
+The water-front is then detected by conductivity measurement at several positions (FET 2 and 3), allowing to estimate the filling velocity.
+Unfortunately, as the driving force was not precisely known, the flow profile remains somehow uncertain.
+Nevertheless, the obtained slip lengths ranging from 100 nm to 1 $\mu$m are shown as black squares on our summary panel \textbf{d}.